carmenlup/Introspect2b/README.md

 ---
 ---
-# 5. AppInsights configuration for ACA Monitoring and Observability

-## 5 Monitoring ACA with Log Analytics and Application Insights
+# 5 Monitoring ACA with Log Analytics and Application Insights
 ACA has already Log Analytics workspace configured and connected to ACA.
 To have more insights and monitoring capabilities Application Insights must be configured and connected to ACA.
 Log Analytics will be used for infrastructure monitoring and Application Insights for application monitoring.

-#### 5.1 Create Application Insights resource
+### 5.1 Create Application Insights resource
 - In Azure Portal create a new Application Insights resource in the same resource group `introspect-2-b` and West Europe region.
 - Set the name to `appins-claimstatus-resource`
 - Choose the Log Analytics workspace created by pipeline `workspace-intospect2b-logs` in the same resource group.